 Communication and hearing loss is something that you should be prepared for.
 Even when hearing aids and active listening strategies are used by the person with hearing loss, it is crucial that you do your part to ensure the conversation goes as smoothly as possible.

 There are several things you can do to prepare yourself.
-Here is a basic list to get you started.
+Here is a basic list to help get you started.

 - Face the hearing-impaired person directly, on the same level.